ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 {:removeinrfc}

 ## Version -05 to -06 ## {#sec-05-06}

+* Explicit definition and use of "var" in the FL of a Field Descriptor.

 * More robust reference to the YANG data model of RFC 9363.